uber/piranha/polyglot/piranha/README.md

 <h5> Example 3 (Structural Find/Replace with custom cleanup) </h5>

 Let's take a canonical example of replacing `Arrays.asList` with `Collections.singletonList`, when possible.
-This task involves two steps (i) Replacing the expression (ii) Adding the import statement for `Collections` if absent (Assuming *google java format* takes care of the unused imports :))
+This task involves two steps (i) Replacing the expression (ii) Adding the import statement for `Collections` if absent (Assuming *google java format* takes care of the unused imports :smile:).
 However, Piranha does not contain pre-built rules to add such a custom import statements.
 ```
 import java.util.ArrayList;